 This Chicken with Caramelized Onion and Cardamom Rice is a Yotam Ottolenghi recipe, and probably the most requested meal in my house ~ it’s a comforting chicken dinner and a must-make!

 I will say right from the start that this meal is spectacular, very easy to make, and the rice itself is going to live on in my kitchen for many years to come.
 The aromas and flavors that emanate from this at every stage are intoxicating, and don’t diminish after a night in the fridge.
-The combination is surprisingly simple, but potent: cardamom pods, cinnamon sticks, whole cloves, salt and pepper are the spices, and they mingle with fresh herbs and sweet currents to make a memorable meal.
+The combination is surprisingly simple, but potent: cardamom pods, cinnamon sticks, whole cloves, salt and pepper are the spices, and they mingle with fresh herbs and sweet currants to make a memorable meal.
 The crispy browned chicken doesn’t hurt, either.

 I am slowly cooking my way through the many stunning pages of Yotam Ottolenghi and Sami Tamimi’s cookbook, Jerusalem.
 Every once in a while a cookbook comes along that not only breaks new ground with its recipes, but is approachable, and visually inspiring.
 This one does it all, and I have to say, every recipe I’ve tried so far has been equally as spectacular.